CenturyLinkCloud/bpformation/README.md

 ### Blueprint Delete

 Delete one or more Blueprints owned by your account.
-Deletion may take several minute to replicate globally.
+Deletion may take several minutes to replicate globally.

 ```
 > bpformation blueprint delete -h